jakesboles/Boles_et-al_DSS_time-series/README.md

 ## Code:
 This project was run in R v4.2.
 It uses the `renv` package for package management.
 All packages were loaded and up to date on July 31, 2023.
 The library was constructed to be compatible with R v.4.2, using Bioconductor v.3.16.

+To get started, download the ZIP file to take a "snapshot" of this repository using the green button above.
+This will provide you with all the files you need without requiring Git credentials.
+Move this file to an appropriate place on your machine if necessary.

-To clone this Github repository and adopt the version-controlled library, start a new RStudio session and run the following:
+Then, start a new RStudio session and run the following:
 ```
 if (!require(usethis)) {
 install.packages("usethis")